Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Choose a Tankless Water Heater If:

-• You want unlimited hot water
+• You want a continuous supply of hot water

 • You value long-term energy savings

-• You plan to stay in your home long-term
+• You plan to stay in your home for many years

 • You want a space-saving solution